 At Queensland Plastic Surgery, we place a high level of importance on aftercare for our patients.
 That includes making sure that they are prepared for their recovery post-surgery.
-Knowing what to expect and how to take care of themselves after surgery will ensure an optimum recovery.
+Recovering from Breast Surgery and knowing what to expect and how to take care of themselves after surgery will ensure an optimum recovery.

 Like any surgery, your body will need time to get back to full health.
 Different types of breast surgeries will have different recovery times, and every individual will recover a little differently as well.
 Take this information as a guide and follow the specific recommendations of your Queensland Plastic Surgery surgeon – Dr Mark Vucak, Dr Ian Tassan, Dr Malcolm Linsell or Dr Tristan de Chalain – to understand how best to approach your own recovery period.